sahilmalik5/sass-font-face-mixin/README.md

 $weight shows if the font is bold, defaults to normal
 $style defaults to normal, might be also italic.
 Order of the includes matters, and it is: normal, bold, italic, bold+italic

-## Include Fonyt Face Sass Mixin in your project
+## Include Font Face Sass Mixin in your project
     sass
    // Import the mixins
    @import "font-face.scss"

    // Call Mixins
    @include font-face ('oswaldbold','oswald.bold-webfont','#oswaldbold');

    @include font-face ('oswaldregular','oswald.regular-webfont','#oswaldregular');